kaygike/kaygike.github.io/pages/books.md

 Not included in e-Book, so this section remains unread.

+## Moby Dick: or, The Whale

+Moby Dick; or, The Whale is an 1851 novel by Herman Melville.
+It's a story about an obsessive ship captain chasing a white sperm whale.

+The book was unsuccessful during Melville's lifetime but is since reknown.
+It was inspired by an actual albino whale named Mocha Dick, as well as the unrelated whaleship Essex, which was sunk by a sperm whale and whose survivors resorted to cannibalism to stay alive.

+Some of the most interesting parts, contrary to some popular opinion, are those interludes with actual historical information about whales and whaling.
+As a bygone era, and one uncommonly referenced today, the culture, traditions, and history of whales and the whaling industry are surprisingly rich, and the animals themselves undeniably impressive.

+Yes, there is a captain named Ahab and a long, long whale chase.
+And sure, maybe it's an allegory for the dangers inherent in any obsessive, uncompromising pursuit.
+But it's still an exciting journey and a fascinating slice of history.

+## Modern Manners

+Modern Manners: An Etiquette Book for Rude People is a 1994 book by P. J. O'Rourke.

+There's something about the folly of politics that brings out the best in O'Rourke -- this, however, is a book on manners.
+It features his routine wit but just doesn't punch quite like his other work.

+When O'Rourke talks politics, there's always kernels of truth among the giggles.
+But Modern Manners is different.
+It's snark for snark's sake.

+Really, he just rags on "polite" society.
+Not actual polite people, but the crusty, image-conscious, blue-blooded gentry.
+But everyone already knows those folk are the walking, talking dead -- predictably self-righteous and boring.

+For actual books on manners, see _The Curmudgeon's Guide to Getting Ahead_ by Charles Murray or the GentleManners series by John Bridges.

 ## The Most Dangerous Book

 The Most Dangerous Book is a non-fiction book by Kevin Birmingham about the publication of James Joyce's Ulysses.
 Unlike other major works on Joyce or his works, Birmingham focuses on the obscenity trials surrounding the publication of Ulysses in the United States of America ("the states").